johnsonjh/OpenVi/README.md

 - Single, compact, self-contained binary
   - No external data files required at run-time
   - No external library dependencies (other than curses)
-    - Suitable for static linking and emergency "rescue" usage
+    - Suitable for static linking and emergency “rescue” usage
 - All the various tweaks, fixes, improvements, and clean-ups accumulated over 25+ years of development as part of the *OpenBSD* base system